Bhagwan Shree Rajneesh

 Ex-devotee Calder repudiated the explanation as being “entirely fictional and contradicted by undeniable fact.”
 Calder concluded that negative health symptoms of Rajneesh were caused by Chronic Fatigue Syndrome and aggravated by nitrous oxide poisoning and heavy use of valium (Calder, Lost Truth).

 In 1988, the discourses of Rajneesh were preoccupied with Zen; these reflections have been considered heavily coloured by his own views.
 Rajneesh now adopted the name of Osho.
 The word osho is a Buddhist title for a temple priest in Japan, and also evocative of Zen teachers.
-The guru had apparently mentioned the word in this context, but also associated the same word with a healing quality and the “oceanic experience” suggested by William James.
+The guru had apparently mentioned the word in this context, also associating the same word with a healing quality and the “oceanic experience” suggested by William James.
 The ashram staff declared that the name Osho derived from a Japanese term.
 Rajneesh was evidently trying to move away from his tarnished “Bhagwan” image.
 The title of Bhagwan was significantly dropped.
 His followers thereafter called him Osho.

 The failing health of Rajneesh (alias Osho) caused him to stop giving discourses in 1989.
 He died of heart failure in January 1990.
 His followers continued to spread the misleading belief that he was poisoned by the American government in 1985.

 Many books on the subject are partisan or apologist works, e.g., Vasant Joshi, The Awakened One (1982) and Joshi, Osho: The Luminous Rebel – Story of a Maverick Mystic (2010).
 Joshi is also known as Swami Satya Vedant, the name bestowed upon him by Rajneesh when he became a neo-sannyasin.
 Reservations also apply to certain works of a different complexion.
-For instance, The Golden Guru (1987) by James S. Gordon has received strong critique, e.g., the 2002 letter from E. Patrick Curry in the Washington Post.
+For instance, The Golden Guru (1987), by James S. Gordon, has received strong critique, e.g., the 2002 letter from E. Patrick Curry in the Washington Post.
 Critics regard as questionable the Autobiography of a Spiritually Incorrect Mystic (New York 2001), an edited work representing Rajneesh.
 A brief but very critical treatment is Ronald O. Clarke, The Narcissistic Guru: A Profile of Bhagwan Shree Rajneesh (1988).
 An Emeritus Professor here examines the prolific claims of the subject, and associates him with a narcissistic personality disorder.
 Despite his excesses, “Rajneesh claims possession of absolute and total spiritual truth.”
-The quote comes from page 59 of the reprint in Harry Aveling, ed., Osho Rajneesh and his Disciples: Some Western Perceptions (Delhi: Motilal Banarsidass, 1999), chapter 4 (55-89.
+The quote comes from page 59 of the reprint in Harry Aveling, ed., Osho Rajneesh and his Disciples: Some Western Perceptions (Delhi: Motilal Banarsidass, 1999), chapter 4, pp. 55-89.
 A relevant account is Ma Anand Sheela, Don’t Kill Him: The Story of my Life with Bhagwan Rajneesh (New Delhi: Prakash, 2012).

 Some other varied works can be listed as follows: Lewis F. Carter, Charisma and Control in Rajneeshpuram (Cambridge University Press, 1990); Satya Bharti Franklin, The Promise of Paradise: A Woman’s Intimate Story of the Perils of Life with Rajneesh (Barrytown: Station Hill Press, 1992); Tim Guest, My Life in Orange: Growing Up with the Guru (Orlando, Florida: Harcourt, 2004); Hugh Milne, Bhagwan: The God That Failed (London: Caliban, 1986); Win McCormack, ed., The Rajneesh Chronicles (1987; second edn, Portland, Oregon: Tin House Books, 2010); Jane Stork, Breaking the Spell: My Life as a Rajneeshee and the Long Journey Back to Freedom (Sydney: Pan Macmillan, 2009); Antony Storr, Feet of Clay: A Study of Gurus (London: Harper Collins, 1996); Kate Strelley, The Ultimate Game: The Rise and Fall of Bhagwan Shree Rajneesh (London: Harper Collins, 1987).
 My own critical view is expressed in Some Philosophical Critiques and Appraisals (Dorchester: Citizen Initiative, 2004), pp. 58-74.